 A. Total annual water volume is computed from the final daily average flow record published by the US Geological Survey for the Trinity River at Lewiston Stream gage 11525500.
 The measurement error applies to the accuracy of the published stream flow record for a given day within the water year.
 The total error of a sum of values tends to be less than the error associated with an individual value because positive and negative errors may cancel each other when summed.
 The US Geological Survey has not conducted the statistical analysis to understand how stream flow measurement errors behave when summed.
 Consequently, the listed accuracy for published daily average stream flow record is used for the cumulative annual water volume.
 The true error for the annual water volume totals are expected to be less than those listed.

-B. Volume estimate for flows above the summer or winter baseflow release for restoration.
+B. Volume calculated for flows above the TRRP recommended release schedule for restoration (including summer and winter baseflows).